Music composed by Virgil Thomson.

 The two half-hour documentary films on the DVD were made during President Franklin Roosevelt's New Deal administration of the 1930s, and written and directed by Pare Lorentz.

 Did Thomson prefer one of these two film scores?
 Yes, he did.
-He told me in the 1979 interview that he preferred THE PLOW, saying it has "a freshness" that remains more so now than THE RIVER or his later score for Robert Flaherty's LOUISIANA STORY, for which Thomson received a Pulitzer Prize.
+He told me in an 1979 interview that he preferred THE PLOW, saying it has "a freshness" that remains more so now than THE RIVER or his later score for Robert Flaherty's LOUISIANA STORY, for which Thomson received a Pulitzer Prize.

 On the DVD you have the choice of hearing each film with the original soundtrack and narration or the re-created soundtrack by the Post-Classical Ensemble.
 Viewers should be warned that the original version of THE PLOW THAT BROKE THE PLAINS begins with selected visuals and without any music or narration on the soundtrack.
 The music is heard right away on the re-created version, with the narration spoken by Floyd King.
 He reads it as if he were reciting a Shakspearen soliloquy and that's probably because he has acted in so many plays.
 But his reading doesn't suit the simple directness of the film narrations and visuals.
 The original narrator, Thomas Chalmers, is much more effective because he is more understated in his delivery.